lakshminarayana8522/Advanced-C/atExit/README.md

 this folder contains the programming examples of exit handlers.

 <h2>atexit1.c</h2>
-This file contains program to  create exit handler and registering exit handler.
+This file contains program to  create exit handler and registering exit handler. --<a href="https://github.com/lakshminarayana8522/Advanced-C/tree/main/atExit/atexit1.c">code</a>

 <h2>atexit2.c</h2>
-This file contains program to create multiple exit handlers and registering them, shows in which order they called when program terminates.
+This file contains program to create multiple exit handlers and registering them, shows in which order they called when program terminates. --<a href="https://github.com/lakshminarayana8522/Advanced-C/tree/main/atExit/atexit2.c">code</a>

 <h2>atexit3.c</h2>
-This file contains program to understand how the register handlers are inherited when we create a child process using fork.
+This file contains program to understand how the register handlers are inherited when we create a child process using fork. --<a href="https://github.com/lakshminarayana8522/Advanced-C/tree/main/atExit/atexit3.c">code</a>